OEE vs. OPE vs. TEEP – Which Should Manufacturers Calculate?

 OPE stands for Overall Production Effectiveness.
 It can also be called TEEP (Total Effective Equipment Performance).

 The biggest difference between OPE and OEE is that OPE includes disconnected elements that may not be included in OEE calculations.
-This means that it includes activities like selective procedures and manual processes that don’t include the machines themselves or may not apply to every product in a production run.
+This means that it includes things like time when a machine is not scheduled to run and activities like selective procedures and manual processes that don’t include the machines themselves or may not apply to every product in a production run.

-OPE will also commonly include planned downtime in the calculation.
+OPE will also commonly include planned downtime in the calculation like we mentioned above.
 This is not usually calculated in OEE.

 Typically, employees must collect the data for the OPE calculation manually; as this is the point of the calculation.
 It captures processes that are not often easily measured by a sensor or machine and must have planned downtime inserted into the data.